Home » English Grammar » Correlative conjunctions

 Before using correlative conjunctions, here are some points to keep in mind

-1. When using correlative conjunctions, keeping subject-verb agreement in the phrase is the most crucial thing to pay attention to.
+1) When using correlative conjunctions, keeping subject-verb agreement in the phrase is the most crucial thing to pay attention to.
+When joining two sentences with singular subjects with a pair of correlative conjunction, the verb must also be singular.

-When two sentences with multiple subjects are connected by a correlative conjunction, the verb employed should also be plural.
+2) When two sentences with multiple subjects are connected by a correlative conjunction, the verb employed should also be plural.
 If two sentences with singular and plural subjects are connected by a pair of correlative conjunctions, the verb should agree with the subject (noun or pronoun) that it is positioned closest to.

-When two sentences with singular nouns are connected by a pair of correlative conjunctions, the sentence’s pronoun must also be singular.
+3) Another thing to look out for when using correlative conjunction is utilising the proper pronouns in accordance with the sentence’s subjects.
+When two sentences with singular nouns are connected by a pair of correlative conjunction, the sentence’s pronoun must also be singular.

-When two sentences with plural nouns are joined by a correlative conjunction, the sentence’s pronoun must also be plural.
-The pronoun should be made singular or plural depending on the noun it is closest to if two sentences with singular and plural nouns are combined using a pair of correlative conjunctions.
+4) When two sentences with plural nouns are joined by a correlative conjunction, the sentence’s pronoun must also be plural.
+The pronoun should be made singular or plural depending on the noun it is closest to if two sentences with singular and plural nouns are combined using a pair of correlative conjunction.

 Correlative Conjunctions Exercise with Answers